rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-56.md

 date: 2024-02-07
 categories:
   - "newsletters"
-summary: "_TODO_"
+summary: "Welcome to the #56 edition of Rust in Blockchain."
 ---

-Welcome to the #45 edition of Rust in Blockchain, the monthly newsletter about Rust, distributed systems, cryptography, and other industry topics.
+Welcome to the #56 edition of Rust in Blockchain, the monthly newsletter about Rust, distributed systems, cryptography, and other industry topics.
 [Previous: #55](/newsletters/rib-newsletter-55/).